accesscode-2-1/kitkat/unit-0/week-1.md

 * What is your goal for next week?
 Learn more about the Java and get used to using Git/GitHub
 * What do you need help with? (peers sign up to help if they can)

+**Anthony McBride**

+* This week's medium post: https://medium.com/@McBride_Anthony/this-is-my-story-1870f39097cc
+* Last week’s goal: Become more comfortable with Git (creating repositories and updating them)
+* What went well (what goals did you meet?)
+I have definitely become more comfortable with using Git after today's proposed streamlined way of using it for future class projects.
+Reviewing how to initialize and commit to the remote repository really helped.
+* What could have gone better (what were some challenges you faced?
+Did you overcome them?
+How?)
+I have had the most trouble with Git and I believe I overcame some of those troubles today using the aforementioned method.
+* What is your goal for next week?
+My goal for next week is to come up with my own way of implementing loops logically.
+* What do you need help with? (peers sign up to help if they can) I am sure that I will continue to need practice using Git.
+As far as materil already covered aside from Git, I feel confident in my understanding.

 **Vanice Yee**

 * This week's medium post:https://medium.com/@theaulait/nyc-schools-missed-opportunity-3224e29556e3